MeV to multi-TeV thermal WIMPs: most conservative limits: Limits from neutrino observations

+where $\mu \in [0,1]$ represents the fraction of signal events present in the total sample.
+Thereafter, $f(\mu)$ is combined with the observed data to construct a likelihood function (as in~\cite{IceCube:2017rdn,ANTARES:2020leh}):

-These signal and background distributions are combined with the observed data to construct a likelihood function (as in~\cite{IceCube:2017rdn}), which is extremized following the methodology of~\cite{Feldman:1997qc} to derive the $95\%$ C.L. upper limit on $\langle \sigma v \rangle$ for any given DM mass.
-We show the results for $\nu\bar{\nu}$ (cyan dashed line) and $\mu^{+}\mu^{-}$ (purple dashed line) channels in Fig.~\ref{fig:nuobs}, assuming $100\%$ BR for each channel.
+with $n^{\rm tot}_{\rm obs}$ being the total number of observed neutrino events and $n_{{\rm obs},i}$ representing the neutrino events observed in the $i$-th spatial bin by the IceCube.
+This likelihood function is then extremized following the methodology of~\cite{Feldman:1997qc} to derive the $95\%$ C.L. upper limit on $\mu$, i.e., $\mu_{95\%}$, for each annihilation channel and a given DM mass.
+This upper limit is then converted to $95\%$ C.L. upper limit on $\langle \sigma v \rangle$.
+We show the results for $\nu\bar{\nu}$ (cyan dashed line) and $\mu^{+}\mu^{-}$ (purple dashed line) in Fig.~\ref{fig:nuobs}, assuming $100\%$ BR for each channel.